SwedbankPay/design.swedbankpay.com/README.md

 ## Installing / Getting started

-The following guides are for further development of the DesignGuide, and are not necessary if you only plan to use the DesignGuide in your project.
+The following guides are for further development of the Design Guide, and are not necessary if you only plan to use the Design Guide in your project.

 ### Prerequisites

-DesignGuide requires [Node.js][nodejs] (includes npm).
+Design Guide requires [Node.js][nodejs] (includes npm).

 ### Installing